gravitational/teleport/rfd/0095-application-access-okta-integration.md

 * After authenticating into Teleport and accessing the "Applications" item in the menu, a list of apps sourced from Okta will appear.
 * When users click on an Okta sourced app in the UI, the application will open in a separate tab.
+* These applications will *not* be behind Teleport's proxy, and will redirect to the proper Okta sourced URL for the application.
+Users will be taken through Okta's authentication process for this process.
+If users are already logged into Okta, this will be a transparent passthrough to the application.
 * If users do not have access to an application, the link will be greyed out and an option will be available in the drop down menu to the right that allows users to request access to the application.